 Predictive lead scoring is not only about delivering a score to the sales team.
-The process of developing a predictive model more often than not involves integrating your existing data (e.g. from your CRM or your internal tracking website activity data) with other information from third-party online sources like Google Analytics or LinkedIn.
-Thus, unlike traditional lead scoring, predictive lead scoring is enriched with additional external information about a prospect - helping to build a more complete and therefore accurate picture of where your lead is.
+The process of developing a predictive model involves integrating your existing data (e.g. from your CRM or your internal tracking website activity data) with other information from third-party online sources like Google Analytics or LinkedIn.
+Thus, unlike traditional methods, predictive lead scoring is enriched with additional external information about a prospect.
+This helps to build a more complete and therefore accurate picture of where your lead is.
 Furthermore, the most relevant information (i.e. the information that has greater predictive influence) can be prioritized in the lead’s profile (as determined by the model).

 3. You want to improve and/or validate your business strategy

 One of the main goals of predictive lead scoring is to build a picture of your ideal customer.
 In turn, the marketing team can use that information to improve their market segmentation or even validate their existing segmentation.
-Again, one of the beauties of machine learning is that it is constantly self-improving and can provide real-time feedback, so it can help marketer's quickly adapt new strategies.
+Again, one of the beauties of machine learning is that it is constantly self-improving and can provide real-time feedback.
+It can help marketers quickly adopt new strategies.
 This is very useful when operating in a changing market (with new products and shifting customer needs).
 Improving your business strategy is vital for continued growth.

 4. You have grown sufficiently that you need an automated way to process leads

-Generally lead scoring is not appropriate for a start-up.
+Generally, lead scoring is not appropriate for a start-up.
 If you are a growing business, you may find yourself in a situation where there are more leads you can effectively process manually (i.e. on a case-by-case basis).
 Equally, marketing may be in a situation where they need to start segmenting and profiling the leads in an automated way.
 Predictive lead scoring aids the processing of leads, by allocating them into groups.
-However, if you are growing rapidly, predictive lead scoring is definitely a consideration because it will grow with your business.
+If your business is growing rapidly, it is definitely worth considering because it will grow with your business.

-Check out "What's In the Future for Predictive Lead Scoring?" for more of an in depth look at how predictive lead scoring will grow alongside your organization.
+Check out "What's In the Future for Predictive Lead Scoring?" for more of an in-depth look at how this technique will grow alongside your organization.

 5. You have low volume and high margin sales situation

-7. You want to improve the relationship and integration between marketing and sales
+7. Predictive lead scoring can improve the relationship between marketing and sales

-Marketing and sales teams may have different assumptions about what constitutes a good or bad lead (with potential disputes about this).
-In traditional lead scoring (without the machine algorithms) people had to make assumptions and assign weights/points to different points of data.
-Predictive lead scoring does away with all that guesswork, and can settle any disputes.
+Marketing and sales teams may have different assumptions about what constitutes a good or a bad lead.
+Traditionally people had to make assumptions and assign weights/points to different points of data.
+It does away with all that guesswork and can settle any disputes.
 Machine learning is entirely objective because it assigns the weights based on data, not intuition.

-Also, consider that a better success rate from leads will boost the morale of sales team.
-Conversely, the actions taken by the sales can feed back into the model (by virtue of the information they collate) so that marketers have richer and more complete information to work with.
+Also, consider that a better success rate from leads will boost the morale of the sales team.
+Actions taken by the sales team, in turn, feed into the model, resulting in marketers having richer and more complete information to work with.
 Implementing predictive lead scoring can be a win-win scenario for both marketing and sales teams, bringing them closer together.

-If you're not sure if predictive lead scoring is right for you company, check out "7 Questions For Those Considering Predictive Lead Scoring" with a free bonus downloadable checklist!
+If you're not sure if predictive lead scoring is right for your company, check out "7 Questions For Those Considering Predictive Lead Scoring" with a free bonus downloadable checklist!